My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 All is not Lost!

-Upon the announcement of the cancellation, the public and press reaction was intense, to the point that the French government is looking for a solution to maintain the Paris–Berlin and Paris–Vienna night trains.
+Upon the announcement of the discontinuation, public and press reaction was strong, and the French government sought a solution to maintain the Paris–Berlin and Paris–Vienna night trains.
+However, budgetary constraints were such that nothing could be achieved at the governmental level.
+SNCF downplayed its role to avoid showing its responsibility.